 - a) Ambulatory Surgical Center An entity that operates exclusively for the purpose of furnishing surgical services to patients who do not require hospitalization and for which the expected duration of services does not exceed 24 hours following admission. - b) American Indian Health Facilities A health care facility (whether operated directly by the IHS; or by a tribe or tribal organization contracting with the IHS pursuant to the Indian Self-Determination and Education Assistance Act, codified at 25 U.S.C.
 450 et seq.; or by an urban Indian organization receiving funds under Subchapter IV of the Indian Heath Care Improvement Act, codified at 25 U.S.C.
 1651 et seq.), which provides clinical treatment services to eligible American Indians and Alaska Natives on an outpatient basis.
-For more information, please visit: Urban Indian Health Program Fact Sheet or IHS Profile. - c) Certified Community Behavioral Health Clinic (CCBHC) A clinic that is certified as a CCBHC by a state in accordance with criteria published by the Secretary of HHS and with the requirements of the Protecting Access to Medicare Act of 2014.
-The criteria include requirements for staffing, availability and accessibility of services, care coordination, scope of services, quality and other reporting, and organizational authority.
-Certified Community Mental Health Centers (CMHCs) would also fall under this category.
-A CMHC is an entity that meets applicable licensing or certification requirements for CMHCs in the state in which it is located and provides (1) outpatient services, including specialized outpatient services for children, the elderly, individuals who are chronically mentally ill, and residents of its mental health service area who are discharged from inpatient treatment at a mental health facility; (2) 24-hour-a-day emergency care services; (3) day treatment, or other partial hospitalization services, or psychosocial rehabilitation services; and (4) screening for patients being considered for admission to state mental health facilities to determine the appropriateness of such admission.
+Visit: Urban Indian Health Program - c) Community Mental Health Center (CMHC) Behavioral and mental health facilities must be located in or serve in a HPSA and must offer comprehensive primary behavioral health services to all residents of the defined HPSA.
+The site must provide that they offer comprehensive primary behavioral health care services including, but not limited to: - Core Comprehensive Behavioral Health Service Elements: - 1) screening and assessment; - 2) treatment plans; - 3) care coordination; - Non-Core Behavioral Health Service Elements: - 4) diagnosis; - 5) therapeutic services (including psychiatric medication prescribing and management, chronic disease management, and substance use disorder treatment); - 6) crisis/emergency services (including 24-hour crisis call access); - 7) consultative services; and - 8) case management.9